serverless/serverless-slackbot/README.md

 #### Adding Events
 Your Serverless-SlackBot also features a neat event handler system.
 We're not entirely sure how this will grow.
 Currently, it only handles one event: what happens when authorization is completed.

+#### Slack Teams Are Pre-Loaded
+Every time a SlashCommand sends a request to your Serverless-SlackBot, the Slack Team sending the request is loaded from DynamoDB.
+Their access token is then used to instantiate a Slack SDK (read more on this below) and their team data is submitted as a parameter in every Skills function.
+It's pretty convenient :)

 #### Slack API Operations
 The Serverless-SlackBot comes with [slack-node npm module](https://github.com/clonn/slack-node-sdk).
 Check out its README for information on how to use it.
 But it is pre-configured with the current Slack Team's access token and ready for use here: